Late-night dating in Singapore

 Image credit: @askagentkhai

 Bask in a moonlit stroll across Singapore’s highest pedestrian bridge.
 Its unique design allows for an unobstructed view of the southern part of Singapore while the shell-like crevices double as shelters.

-The bridge is illuminated by LED lighting from 7pm to 2am every night
+The bridge is illuminated by LED lighting from 7PM to 7AM every night.

 9. Yishun Dam

-This is atypical of a date, but put on those trusty flip flops (or shoes you wouldn’t mind tossing) anyway.
-Brace yourself to feast on the sights and smells.
+This is atypical of a date, but put on those trusty flip flops, or shoes you wouldn’t mind tossing anyway, and brace yourself to feast on the sights and smells at Senoko Fishery Port.
 It won’t hurt to join in the jostling too.

 It’s a lot of fun to glimpse into the world of our local seafood supply chain where all the action takes place behind the scenes before your favourite chili crab or cereal prawn is laid out neatly on your dining table.
 Just make sure this ain’t your first date or there might not be a second!